 Our strudels are manufactured in a facility that also processes nuts, dairy and eggs.
 Despite careful controls there is a risk of cross-contact.

 Do you offer strudels to wholesale customers?

-We do sell our strudels to restaurants, retirement homes, coffee shops and others. .
+We do sell our strudels to local distributors, and directly to restaurants, retirement homes, coffee shops and other establishments.

 Can I make my own strudel?